 No matter what part of the world you call home, you can relate to feeling stressed.
 It’s pretty much par for the course of life.
 Stress from our jobs, personal lives, social media, the stress of living abroad, and more all wear us down.
 Here I’m sharing some of the best ways to reduce stress when you’re feeling overwhelmed.

-So tell me, what stresses you out?
+So tell me, what stresses you out and how do you deal with it?

 My life is less busy than it was back in New York, but I can’t say it’s less stressful living abroad.
 The stress that comes with living abroad is different.
 At this point, I think I’d feel confident saying my everyday stress is overall more manageable than my life in NYC.
 But it depends on the day and my mood.